Who can participate in mediation?

 The Board will request that no more than two representatives, plus one legal counsel (if you are represented) attend the mediation.
 At least one of the participants will need to be fully authorized to represent, negotiate and have full authority to make decisions, and bind the participant in any resolution that may be reached at the mediation meeting.

 Do I need a lawyer for mediation?

 No, you do not need a lawyer to attend, however, it is your choice to bring your lawyer.
 Due to the informal nature and philosophy of mediation, participants are encouraged to speak on behalf of themselves, and use their legal counsel for consultation purposes.

 If mediation does not resolve the appeal, will the appeal proceed to a hearing?

 If you attend mediation where a resolution could not be reached, the appeal will proceed either to a preliminary motions hearing or hearing.
 The Board will then determine if it is able to hear the appeal based on jurisdictional issues such as if you have filed an appeal on time, if you are directly affected, or if a Statement of Concern was filed with Alberta Environment and Protected Areas (if necessary).

 Prelminary motions are normally decided by the Board based on written submissions.
 With respect to hearings, the Board will decide if the hearing will be held virtually or in-person.

 After the participants reach a resolution, the Board will either close the file or prepare a Report and Recommendations.
 The Board will close its file if the participants come to a resolution in which conditions of the resolution are non-regulatory in nature and the appeal

 is withdrawn.
-If regulatory changes are made in the resolution, then a Report and Recommendations will be prepared and forwarded to the Minister of Environment and Parks to be dealt with in accordance with the Environmental Protection and Enhancement Act.
+If regulatory changes are made in the resolution, then a Report and Recommendations will be prepared and forwarded to the Minister of Environment and Protected Areas to be dealt with in accordance with the Environmental Protection and Enhancement Act.
 Participants will receive a copy of the Report and Recommendations and the Minister's Order once